gudrunhe/secdec/doc/source/gettingstarted.rst

                        ]
     )

+Here the class :class:`LoopIntegralFromGraph <pySecDec.loop_integral.LoopIntegralFromGraph>` is used to Feynman parametrize the loop integral given the adjacency list.
+Alternatively, the class :class:`LoopIntegralFromPropagators <pySecDec.loop_integral.LoopIntegralFromPropagators>` can be used to construct the Feynman integral given the momentum representation.

 The symbols for the kinematic invariants and the masses also need to be given as an ordered list.
 The ordering is important as the numerical values assigned to these list elements at the numerical evaluation stage should have the same order.